Anonymous-AAA/Errory/README.md

 * 0.1
     * Initial Release
+* 0.2
+    * Added Runtime error reporting
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Disclaimer
+The project is under development , if you find some error or unexpected behaviour please contact at alenantonyme@gmail.com

 ## License